sebanc/linuxloops/Readme/Data-recovery.md

 2. Recover your data from the ./chroot folder

-3. Unmount the linuxloops rootfs:
+3. Unmount the Linuxloops rootfs:

 ```
 umount ./chroot